Alex Bregman will bring passion to the shortened season. (Photo by F. Carter Smith)

-Zack Greinke's addition pushed Houston Astros excitement to a whole new level.
+Zack Greinke's addition pushed Houston Astros excitement to a whole new level in 2019.
 (Photo by F. Carter Smith)

 Jose Altuve is still the straw that stirs the Houston Astros.
 (Photo by F. Carter Smith)

 George Springer is a game changer who recognizes Jose Altuve's unique gift.
 (Photo by F. Carter Smith)